Québec’s blockchain industry

 - the name, job title, telephone number and email address of the authorized representative;

 - the Régie du bâtiment du Québec (RBQ) permit number, if applicable.

 Projects exceeding 50 MW

-Hydro‑Québec is not obliged to enter into a contract for any new load of more than 50 MW or to accede to any request to supply an additional load of more than 50 MW.
-Since it must consult the Ministère de l’Énergie et des Ressources naturelles for all projects exceeding 50 MW, you are required to send your request to the Ministère at chainedeblocs50MW@mern.gouv.qc.ca.
-The Ministère will contact you to let you know what information it needs to analyze your file.
+In addition, Hydro-Québec is not obliged to enter into a contract for any new load of more than 50 MW or to accede to any request to supply an additional load of more than 50 MW.
+In these cases, for all applications submitted, Hydro-Québec will consult the Ministère de l’Énergie et des Ressources naturelles to determine each project’s technical and economic feasibility.

 Cost of work required to fulfill connection request